By: Aminat O. OdunEwu-Seese @Lady_Meansie

 Every business owner has a lot of priorities to juggle and managing how to balance all of these priorities is definitely an art form.
-If you follow me on social media, you know that not only do I own and manage Striving For Modesty, I am also the owner of Striving For Clarity as well as being an MUA and Younique Presenter.
+If you follow me on social media, you know that not only do I own and manage Striving For Modesty, I am also the owner of Striving For Clarity and Flawless Academy.
 Alongside all of this, I recently joined the leadership team of an all-women travel company, Girls LOVE Travel as their Community Development Manager.
 On top of all of this, I still have my #1 job of being a wife and mother.

 With all of these roles comes a lot of various responsibilities.
 I’m known for saying “ I thrive on being busy” and it’s true.
 I enjoy having a lot going on.
 On an average day, I’ll have over 20-30 things to do consisting of multiple video meetings scheduled, articles to edit, numerous emails to respond to from SFM manufacturers, SFC Guest Contributors and other contacts, finances to balance and more.
 Of course, this is only the beginning.
 I also have an avidly mobile nine month old who must be fed and played with throughout the day, and lastly, prepping and cooking our family meals.

 You’re probably wondering, “How does she ensure that she takes care of all of her responsibilities?”
 Well the key to ensuring that all my responsibilities are done is scheduling.
 I have a daily schedule that I essentially live by.
 In my schedule, I allot times for each area in my life.
 For instance, 9-10am is when I respond to messages, 12-1pm is when I pray zuhr and work on dinner prep, 1-2pm is when I “learn”(sometimes it’s business related and other times its Islam related).
 Overall, every second of my day is generally booked from 6:30am-5:30pm.
 After 5:30pm, I am usually still working but with less structure.